WakeSurfin1/Spark-Programming-with-Databricks/README.md

 # Spark-Programming-with-Databricks
 Databricks source code and certificate of completion

-This repo contains all the source code I created when taking the Databricks Academy "Spark Programming with Databricks" course.
+This repo contains the source code I created when taking the Databricks Academy "Spark Programming with Databricks" course.

-The below demonstrates that I has passed with the Databricks Academy "Spark Programming with Databricks" exam.
+The below demonstrates that I have passed the Databricks Academy "Spark Programming with Databricks" exam.

 ![Certificate Image](https://github.com/WakeSurfin1/Spark-Programming-with-Databricks/raw/main/DbxAcademy_certificate.jpg)